mstrlc/isa-project/doc/manual.md

 For automated testing, I wrote a Python script that will take the input file located in `tests'/testing.txt`, parse the filter and expected number of entries, and send a request to the server.
 The server will then send a response, which is parsed by the script and compared to the expected number of entries.
 The script then prints out the result of the test.

+The script was ran on macOS, while the server was running on `merlin`.

 The tests helped me find a bug in the evalutaing of the `Substrings` filter, where the `any` substrings were not matched correctly when more than 3 `any` substrings are present.